 No successful app or website user experience is possible without appealing visuals.
 However, it’s advisable to position images in a way that users perceive them together with the content, not apart.
 Thus UX designers must make sure that any human placed next to the product on the visuals has its gaze towards the product, not in the opposite direction.
 End users should have their focus on the product, not the human on that visual.
 Thus correct image positioning can enhance the perception of the product by users, strengthen their focus on it.

-Adoriasoft is the UX consultant firm with over 8 years of successful experience in UX design, software development, Android mobile development and iOS app development.
-Contact us if you need top-notch UX consulting services in regards to product wireframes creation, prototyping and eventual product development!
+Adoriasoft is the UX consultant company with over 8 years of successful experience in UX design, software development, Android mobile development and iOS app development.
+Contact us if you need top-notch UX consulting services in regards to product wireframes creation, prototyping, and eventual product development!